VaniaCortez/VaniaCortez.GitHub.io/Massachusetts_Education.md

 The topics that I will be discussing are:

-1. What schools are struggling the most when it comes to graduation
+1. What schools are struggling the most when it comes to graduation.
-2. What cities are earning the most salaries
+2. What cities are earning the most salaries.
-3. What % of students are attending college
+3. What % of students are attending college.
-4. What is the correlation between students with disabilites and graduation rate
+4. What is the correlation between students with disabilites and graduation rate.

 ## The Data